Question: What about “cutting off” the thief’s hand in The Qur’an?

 THIS IS A GENERAL RULE IN THE QUR’AN: ANY COMMANDMENT STARTING WITH THE ABOVE STATEMENTS, PLACES THE PEOPLE CONCERNED, UNDER THE LAW and JURISPRUDENCE OF THEIR OWN TIME AND RESIDENCY.

-But in any case, as Dr. Khalifa’s statement above, the word in the Qur’an does not mean amputating, but only slightly cutting by marking!
+In any case, as Dr. Khalifa’s statement above, the word in The Qur’an does not mean amputating, but only slightly cutting by marking!